-Our Parents and Citizens Association are a critical component of our college and are part of the advisory processes and decision making processes; the P&C meets monthly.
+Our Parents and Citizens Association is a critical component of our College and is part of the advisory processes and decision making processes; the P&C meets monthly.

-Our College newsletter is produced monthly and parents are encouraged to contact the school and teaching staff in person, by phone, email or post at any time they feel the need to discuss an issue.
+Our College newsletter is produced monthly and distributed in electronic and paper form.
+Parents are encouraged to contact the school and teaching staff in person, by phone, email or post at any time they feel the need to discuss an issue.
 An SMS messaging service is used to communicate attendance and event information to ensure parents are informed or reminded about such things in a timely manner.

-The college uses its website (heatleysc.eq.edu.au) and Facebook presence to convey information to the school community.
-Additionally parents have access to up to date student information through QParents and QSchools.
+The College uses its website (heatleysc.eq.edu.au) and Facebook presence to convey information to the school community.

+Additionally, parents have access to up to date student information through QParents and QSchools.